Skip to main content

 Working alone in a Space

-When you first sign up to Photoroom, you get your own Space.
-By default:
+When you join Photoroom as a single user, you get your own Space.

 • Your Space is for your personal use